-Under the HEERA most employees including work leaders can be exclusively represented by an employee organization.
+Under the HEERA, most employees including work leaders can be exclusively represented by an employee organization.
 Exclusively represented employees are covered by a labor contract.
 On their Personnel Action Forms, these rank and file employees have an "E" Employee Relations Code.
 The Employee Relations Code is assigned to each position by the Central Human Resources Classification Unit based on a review of the job description or the job vacancy listing.
 Case law under HEERA has not generally supported a management structure that establishes supervisors with responsibility for fewer than 1.0 FTE.

 Although supervisors may join and participate in employee organizations, they cannot be exclusively represented on supervisory employer-employee relations issues.
 Neither can they participate in the same local union as exclusively represented employees.
 Supervisors have a "C" Employee Relations Code.
 Managerial employees (Employee Relations Code "A") are not covered by the HEERA and thus have no legal rights to join or participate in employee organizations.
 A managerial employee is one who has significant responsibilities for formulating or administering policy or programs.

 In addition to managers, confidential employees (Employee Relations Code "F") are also excluded from HEERA and thus have no employee organizational rights.
 A confidential employee is one who is required to develop or present management's position with respect to negotiations with unions, or whose duties normally require access to confidential information that contributes significantly to the development of such management positions.
-As a practical matter almost all confidential employees are in Human Resources and the Chancellor's Office.
+As a practical matter, almost all confidential employees are in Human Resources and the Chancellor's Office.

 The campus has both exclusively-represented employees and non-represented employees.

-An organization which has won the right (by employee vote conducted by the PERB) to represent a certain group of employees with related job classifications is known as an exclusive representative.
+An organization that has won the right (by employee vote conducted by the PERB) to represent a certain group of employees with related job classifications is known as an exclusive representative.
 The University may address only that organization concerning matters of rights for those employees.
 These employees are covered by a bi-lateral agreement -- a labor contract negotiated between the University and the exclusive representative.

 A list of the exclusive representatives at the University is available on the Labor Relations website, where you will find more information about all aspects of labor relations at the University.